10 tips to help you build a successful small business brand

 Think about brands you love.
 Those brands commonly stand for something (or against something) and connect with their customers emotionally.
 One of my favorite companies, 37signals, develops software to help people collaborate.
 37signals believes that most software is bloated and difficult to use.
 They don’t compete on features – they compete on usability.
 They have developed a reputation as a company that stands for easy to use software.

-What does your business stand for (or against)?
+What does your small business brand stand for (or against)?

 9. Empower your customers.